Make Money Entrepreneurship

 daniilvolkov/Adobe CU closed sign hanging on the entrance door of a small cafe

-Some of these “Shark Tank” failures were easier to predict than others — and some would have been easier to prevent, too.
+Some of these “Shark Tank” successes and failures were easier to predict than others — and some would have been easier to prevent, too.
 But there is a lesson to be learned in each of them.

 info